kcl-tscm/LoDiS/README.md

 ## Background
 The LoDiS package is a semi-empirical classical molecular dynamics software to investigate processes for finite-size systems between 10-1000 atoms.
-Incorporated tools allow for investigations into growth/coalescence, quenching, phase transition, free energy and metadynamics with or without an MgO substrate.
+Incorporated tools allow for investigations into growth/coalescence, quenching, phase transition, free energy and metadynamics with or without the presence of an MgO substrate.
 Supported nanosystems include:

 * Mono- and bi-metallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential)
 * Noble gases (Lennard-Jones potential)
 * Carbon-based systems (Pacheco-Girifalco potential)

+LoDiS allows for two choices of coordination number calculations; either by Fermi distribution formalistaion or analytical and polynomial formalisation.

 ## Installation
 Clone the repository into a local directory: